Reporting Debt Collectors That Violate the FDCPA

 What to Do If a Debt Collector Violates the FDCPA

-There are several things to do if a debt collector violates your rights, for example by calling you even after you've sent a cease and desist letter.
 You have the right to take certain actions against a debt collector that violates the FDCPA.
+Here are your options:

-The CFPB is the best to file a complaint about debt collection practices.
-If you've been scammed by a debt collector or you're receiving telemarketing calls even though you're on the Do Not Call registry, you may also file a complaint with the FTC.
-While the FTC doesn't respond to individual complaints, they do require companies to refund consumers if there are enough loss complaints.
+The CFPB is the best place to file a complaint about debt collection practices, but if a debt collector has scammed you or you're receiving telemarketing calls, even though you're on the Do Not Call registry, you may also file a complaint with the Federal Trade Commission (FTC).
+You can file complaints against the original creditor collecting the debt, debt collectors acting on behalf of the original creditor, or companies offering credit counseling or repair.
+They don't respond to individual complaints, but they do require companies to refund consumers if there are enough loss complaints.

-While the Better Business Bureau cannot take legal action against debt collectors who violate the FDCPA, they can help mediate disputes against debt collectors.
-The BBB also reports consumer complaints against businesses and can help warn other consumers about problems with particular debt collectors.
+While the Better Business Bureau (BBB) cannot take legal action against debt collectors who violate the FDCPA, they can help mediate disputes against debt collectors.
+The BBB also reports consumer complaints against businesses and helps warn other consumers about problems with particular debt collectors.

 The FDPCA gives you the right to sue a debt collector who has violated your rights.
-You're allowed to sue for up to $1,000 including damages.
+You're allowed to sue for up to $1,000, including damages.
 Consult with a consumer rights attorney to discuss your case.
+The debt collector, however, will not be legally liable if they can provide substantial evidence that the violation wasn't intentional and resulted from an error.

 What to Include in Your Complaint